-It’s just a simple bread, light and airy, a yummy olive oil saltiness and those fresh herbs bring the whole loaf to life.
+This Easy Herbed Focaccia Bread such a simple bread recipe to make, but the flavor is outstanding!
+This bread is light and airy, with a yummy olive oil saltiness and those fresh herbs bring the whole loaf to life.
 Use it as a side or to build delicious sandwiches!
-This is our recipe for the Easiest Herbed Focaccia Bread!

 We make bread a lot in this house because bread is pretty much heaven on earth if you ask me!
-Bread making takes some practice and making sandwich bread is a process to learn.
-If you want to learn to make bread, this is the easiest herbed focaccia bread and the best way to start learning about yeast bread.
+Bread making takes some practice, and making sandwich bread in particular is a process to learn.
+If you want to learn to make bread and are looking for an easy recipe, this herbed focaccia bread is the best way to start learning about yeast bread!

 What is Focaccia Bread?